 We don't have any puppies available at the moment.
 We breed rarely and screen carefully.

-I can help answer some of the most common questions, though, especially...
+Grab some coffee and start reading, though, because I can help answer some of the most common questions, especially...

 -How Much Are They?